furkanmumcu/Layer-Regression/README.md

 python lr_train.py
 ```

-A checkpoint named `lr_detector_{model_name}.pt` will be saved, containing both the model weights and the selected layer configuration.
+A checkpoint named `lr_detector_{model_name}.pt` will be saved under `lr-models` directory, containing both the model weights and the selected layer configuration.

 ---

 ### **2. Testing**

-To evaluate the detector against adversarial attacks, run:
+To evaluate the detector against adversarial attacks (using 5 sample images by default), run:

 ```bash
 python lr_test.py
 ```

-The testing script restores the configuration used during training to ensure compatibility.
+The testing script automatically loads the checkpoint saved during training and restores the exact layer configuration used, ensuring complete compatibility for evaluation.

 ---